 DIY Party Hat

 What I love most about these DIY party hats is that kids and adults alike can have a blast with them.
 It was fun watching the children come up with their designs, but I'll admit I had just about as much fun with my creation as they did.

-For these DIY party hats, you'll need some artificial greenery/feathers/silk flowers (the kind that is on a pick for potting), markers or paint pens, papier-mâché mini pots and elastic for chin straps.
+Ready for your party hats tutorial?
+For these DIY party hats, you'll need some artificial greenery/feathers/silk flowers (the kind that is on a pick for potting) or crepe paper, markers or paint pens, papier-mâché mini pots and elastic for chin straps.

 Let the kids go to town coloring the pots, which will serve as the main structure of your DIY party hats.

 You'll need a strong skewer or small screwdriver or drill to poke holes in the top for the greenery.
 The kids may need a little help securing their decorations by gluing on the underside / bottom of the hats.
 A hole punch can come in handy for this party, too, depending on the size and shape of your hat.
 If it's a cone shape, that's definitely the way to go!

 The kids can poke their chosen feathers and flowers into the top for DIY party hats that reflect their own personal style.
 Decorate the hats however you like for the MOST fun party hats on the block!